floshin/acrolib/training/periodisation.md

 (3) **Skill Volume:** After mastering a skill further improvement can be made by simply doing it more often and/or for longer.
 E.g. one may increase the number of static holds, mounts and motions or dynamics per session or one may increase the hold times, the endurance of the holds, to make them easier over time and/or decrease the rest times inbetween repetitions, thereby proving more and more efficiency and ease in skill execution.

-#### Overload of Artistic Expression
+#### Progress in Artistic Expression

-In regard to artistic expression an overload or simply progress can also be described with "doing better more often" and we can discern three phases as well.
+In regard to artistic expression progress can also be described with "doing better more often" and we can discern three phases as well.

 (1) **Choreography Development:** A choreography and the desired expression has to be developed and learned.
 Measurement can take place in the same way as in skills.